Sweetwater, Oklahoma: 2020 census

+2010 census

+As of the 2010 census, Sweetwater had a population of 87.

 Education

 The Sweetwater Public School District, which covers the town, is one of the smallest public school districts in Oklahoma.
 For 2007, it tied with Boley for the smallest high school with 15 students.
 For a combined district, K-12, Sweetwater finished third behind Boley (51) and Clarita (58), with 60 students.

 Transportation

 Oklahoma State Highway 6 and 152 run concurrently east-west through the town.
 Oklahoma State Highway 30 runs north-south through town.
 The Texas border is just to the west.

 Hobart Regional Airport (KHBR, or FAA ID: HBR) is about 74 miles southeast.
-It features two paved runways, the largest 5507’ by 100’.
+It features two paved runways, the largest 5507' by 100'.

 The nearest major airport to Sweetwater with commercial connections is Rick Husband Amarillo International Airport, about 125 miles to the west.